bdoerga/ItemCatalog/README.md

 - Once you have the data loaded into your database, connect to your database using `psql -d news`.

 ## How to run:
-- Go to vagrant directory that contains project.py
+- Go to vagrant directory and insert this project directory.
-- Run project.py file to start the web-app on port 5000.
+- Run project.py inside the project directory to start the web-app on port 5000.
-- visit http://localhost:5000/categories/*/, with  * is equal to 1, 2 or 3.
+- visit http://localhost:5000/categories/*/, with  * is equal to 1, 2 or 3 in your browser.